 Kalio-Tavin, M., & Stichter, L..
 (2020).
 Organizing the 2nd International Disability Studies, Arts and Education Conference and Looking to the Future.
 Research in Arts Education.

 Stichter, L. & Newman-Godfrey, A. (2017).
 Creative Arts Education for Students with ASD.
-Curricula for Teaching Students with Autism Spectrum Disorder .
+Curricula for Teaching Students with Autism Spectrum.

 • Lauren (right) standing with Adding Voices Conference founder Flavia Zuniga-West (center) and President of Moore College of Art & Design Cathy Young (left) at the 2022 Adding Voices Conference.